Code of Conduct

 Approach them and let them know.
 In most cases they will bring you to one of the main organizers so we can write an incident report.

 Who?
 Could you see the names of the people involved?
 Was it a speaker, attendee, service person, organizer, crew?

 Where?
 In a session hall?
 In the foyer?
 At a sponsor booth? ...

 When?
 The approximate time of the behavior.
-(Remember, you have the schedule on your badge to check in what session you just were.)
+(Remember, you have the schedule on your app to check what session you were just in.)

 - What were the circumstances that led to the incident?